gjbkz/esifycss/README.md

 Options:
-  -V, --version         output the version number --output <path>       A path to the helper script.
+  -V, --version         output the version number --helper <path>       A path to the helper script.
   --config <path>       A path to configuration files.
   --exclude <path ...>  Paths or patterns to be excluded.
+  --noMangle            Keep the original name for debugging.
   --watch               Watch files and update the modules automatically.
   -h, --help            output usage information
 ```